Business Risks

 • Risk of a reduced competitive advantage of the Company’s businesses due to delays in response to changes in lifestyles and values, response to accelerating advances in digital technology, and response to sustainability and human resources, etc.

-(D) Internal risk •Risk due to inadequate design and construction in the real estate development business
+(D) Internal risk • Risk due to inadequate design and construction in the real estate development business

-•Risk of violating laws and regulations and hindering the realization of smooth transactions with counterparties due to delays in strengthening the transaction system to realize the passing of appropriate price on to customers in light of rising material prices, energy costs, among other costs.
+•Risk of violating laws and regulations and hindering the realization of smooth transactions with counterparties due to delays in strengthening the transaction system to realize the passing of appropriate price on to customers in light of rising material prices, energy costs, among other costs

 The details of each major risk item and main initiatives are as follows.